 Housing costs in Bethel are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Connecticut.

 Unlike some towns, Bethel isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Bethel are a mix of both white- and blue-collar jobs.
-Overall, Bethel is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Bethel who work in office and administrative support (15.93%), management occupations (12.25%), and sales jobs (11.42%).
+Overall, Bethel is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Bethel who work in management occupations (16.00%), office and administrative support (11.04%), and sales jobs (8.97%).

 Also of interest is that Bethel has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Bethel in 2010 was $41,817, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
-This equates to an annual income of $167,268 for a family of four.
-However, Bethel contains both very wealthy and poor people as well.
+The per capita income in Bethel in 2010 was $46,066, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
+This equates to an annual income of $184,264 for a family of four.

+Bethel is a somewhat ethnically-diverse town.
 The people who call Bethel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bethel residents report their race to be White, followed by Asian.
-Important ancestries of people in Bethel include Irish, German, English, and Polish.
+Important ancestries of people in Bethel include Italian, Irish, German, English, and Polish.

 The most common language spoken in Bethel is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Chinese.